timschneeb/awesome-shizuku/README.md

 * [RedTrigger](https://github.com/zampierilucas/RedTrigger) - System-wide shoulder triggers for Nubia Red Magic phones `MIT`

 ### Unlisted apps
-To keep the main list clean, all apps that do not meet certain requirements are stored on a separate page: [UNLISTED.md](pages/UNLISTED.md)
+To keep the main list clean, all apps that have been deprecated or abandoned are stored on a separate page: [ARCHIVED.md](pages/ARCHIVED.md)

 I'm also using an automated crawler that searches for new projects, making use of Shizuku across GitHub and several F-Droid repos.
 You can view the [current auto-generated crawl report here](https://github.com/timschneeb/app-crawler/blob/master/SUMMARY.md).